6 reasons David Wright belongs in the Hall of Fame

 1. Wright stacks up better than you think

 Through no fault of his own, Wright appears to be fighting an uphill battle here.
 But looking strictly at his performance, his odds look pretty good.
 Wright had a career OPS+ of 133 over 1,585 games.
-Of the 96 players in AL/NL history who played at least 1,500 games and have an OPS+ of 133 or higher, 60 of them are in the Hall of Fame.
-Another nine are still active or are too recently retired to have hit the ballot yet, and four more (Todd Helton, Manny Ramirez, Alex Rodriguez and Gary Sheffield) are still on the ballot.
+Of the 96 players in AL/NL history who played at least 1,500 games and have an OPS+ of 133 or higher, 61 of them are in the Hall of Fame.
+Another nine are still active or are too recently retired to have hit the ballot yet, and three more (Todd Helton, Manny Ramirez, Alex Rodriguez and Gary Sheffield) are still on the ballot.
 That leaves less than a quarter of the group definitely out, and controversy surrounding alleged steroid use was the deciding factor for several more still.
 By that standard, Wright is already in.

 2. Wright was among the best of his generation